-A festival dedicated entirely to Swiss cheese seemed like a good way to spend a Saturday morning, so I hopped a train to Basel to check it out last month.
-If you enjoy sampling cheese and having the opportunity to talk to and purchase directly from local producers, then here’s a brief summary of my visit (including the beer fondue!), as well as information about other cheese events coming up in Switzerland this year.
+A festival dedicated entirely to Swiss cheese seemed like a good way to spend a Saturday morning.
+So, I hopped a train to Basel to check it out last month.
+If you enjoy Swiss cheese, then here’s a brief summary of my visit, as well as information about where to find other cheese festivals in Switzerland throughout the year.

 Käsefest Basel 2016

-Sponsored by Trägerverein cheese-fesitval, an association that promotes Swiss cheese, this one-day festival in Basel took place at the Markthalle, (home to lots of interesting food vendors, so I hope to return there soon!).
+Sponsored by Trägerverein cheese-fesitval, an association that promotes Swiss cheese, this one-day festival in Basel took place at the Markthalle.
 It’s located within walking distance of the main train station.

-After admiring the wheels of cheese just outside the door, I stepped into the hall and eagerly approached the various booths to sample different cheeses in various forms.
+After admiring the wheels of cheese just outside the door, I stepped into the hall and eagerly approached the various booths displaying cheeses in many forms.
 Altogether, 17 producers offered approximately 170 different milk and cheese specialties.
-I arrived early in the morning when everything was just getting started, but Trägerverein cheese-fesitval estimates that between 2,000 and 2,500 people visited throughout the day.
-While it was the first edition of this festival in Basel, this association has hosted cheese events before in other Swiss cities, like Bern and Thun.
-(For more information about the Basel event, see the complete press release, in German).
+I arrived early in the morning when everything was just getting started.
+The Trägerverein cheese festival estimates that between 2,000 and 2,500 people visited throughout the day.
+While it was the first edition of this festival in Basel, this association has hosted cheese events before in other Swiss cities, such as Bern and Thun.

-Along with samples of cheese, some of the producers also had other foods you could purchase to eat on-site, such as Chäschüechli (cheese tarts), fondue or Ueli’s cheese-burger.
+Along with cheese samples, some of the producers also had other foods you could purchase to eat on-site.
+These included Chäschüechli (cheese tarts), fondue or Ueli’s cheese-burger.
 The smell of cheese was definitely in the air!

 I took home three cheese purchases, including the following: